| Title: | Robust Tail Dependence Estimation |

 a main title for the plot. |

-fits an extended Pareto distribution
+The function fitRTDE fits an extended Pareto distribution

-( are fitted while
+( are fitted while is fixed)

-on the relative excess of
+on the relative excess of (see zvalueRTDE)

 using a robust estimator based on the minimum distance power

-divergence criterion (see MDPD
+divergence criterion (see MDPD).

 The boundary enforcement on is either done

-by the bounded BFGS algorithm (see
+by the bounded BFGS algorithm (see optim with

-) or by the bounded Nelder-Mead
+method="L-BFGS-B") or by the bounded Nelder-Mead

-algorithm (see constrOptim
+algorithm (see constrOptim with

-) .
+method="Nelder-Mead") .

-returns an object of class "fitRTDE"
+fitRTDE returns an object of class "fitRTDE"

 having the following components:

-a vector of alpha
+alphaa vector of alpha parameters.

-a vector of omega
+omegaa vector of omega parameters.

-a vector of nbpoint
+ma vector of nbpoint.

-a numeric for rho
+rhoa numeric for rho.

-estimate of .
+etaestimate of .

-estimate of .
+deltaestimate of .

 Christophe Dutang